10 Food Rules For A Leaner Body & Glowing Skin

 Many of us blame fat for causing obesity and heart disease, even though this isn’t true.
 Added sugar, starch from white bread, and pasta are the leading causes of these problems.

 Your body needs healthy, quality fats for your hormones, nervous system, and immune system.
 It's essential for good mood and for taste!
 Among healthy fats are saturated fat from grass-fed animals.
-This might come as a surprise, since for years it was thought that animal fat is the killer fat.
-It can be, if the animal is raised on grains and processed food, but NOT if the animal is fed on nontoxic grass.

 4. Eat good quality protein from grass-fed animals, organic eggs, fish and plant-based proteins.

 If you constantly feel tired, both physically and emotionally, you may need more protein.
 The recommended daily intake of protein for an adult is 0.36 grams per pound.
 Good quality grass-fed animal protein, organic eggs, and wild fish are a great source of all the amino acids that the body needs.
 It’s a bit more of a challenge to meet your protein requirements by only eating plant-based foods, but a good combination of nuts, organic tofu, sprouts, lentils, legumes, and wild rice can do it.
 If you are recovering from an injury or a surgery, your protein needs may be a bit higher.

 5. Enjoy nuts, almonds, seeds, and kernels every day.